aayantasneem/aayantasneem/README.md

 ## Projects

+- **Contact Book** — Developed a command-line contact manager with CRUD operations and file handling to manage personal contacts.
 - **Personal Expense Tracker** — Developed a command-line expense tracker to organize and analyze daily spending.
 - **Quiz Game** — Developed a simple quiz game to practice core Python concepts.
 - **More projects coming soon...**